bmitchinson/v2.mitchinson.dev/source/_posts/About-This-Site.md

 ### My Initial Approach:
 Before beginning my internship, I created a small site using only vanilla HTML + CSS.
-Funny to look back at now and consider how many unnecessary and completely inaccessible animations I chose to include.
+Funny to look back at it now and consider how many unnecessary and completely inaccessible animations I chose to include.
 </br></br>
 {% video center autoplay muted nocontrols loop